holoviz-topics/holoSeq/HoloSeqOverview.md

 For an interactive genome browser, tracks typically run horizontally, from the start of the reference sequence on the left to the last nucleotide of the last contig.

 Holoviews dynamic maps require ordinal axis coordinates.
 Contigs must be ordered on the axes, usually by name or by length, so they can be mapped as axes, with tick marks and labels.
+The ordering is arbitrary - there is no natural order to chromosomes in a nucleus.
+During assembly, ordering is usually by size or name, but each group assembling genomes may have different rules.
+Edge effects where two physically independent pieces have been placed sequentially are artifactual.
+There is a logic to the contig based system of browsing offered by most conventional genome browsers such as J Browse2 or the UCSC genme browser.

-Features must have a position to locate them in the reference sequence used to create the axis.
+Features must have axis coordinates that position them correctly in the reference sequence used to create the axis.
 Position is usually described by the name of the contig, and the number of bases from the start of the contig to the start of the feature.
 Some features have a length while others for 2D grids are points.
 Many features may have optional annotation.